 Per Connecticut General Statutes Sec.
 10-266p, the State Board of Education administers a priority school district grant program to assist designated school districts in improving student achievement and enhancing educational opportunities, including early reading intervention programs.Grant awards are authorized after proposals have been submitted by eligible school districts and approved through the Commissioner.

-Funding may be used to focus on the following initiatives: (1) the creation or expansion of programs or activities related to dropout prevention; (2) alternative and transitional programs for students having difficulty succeeding in traditional education programs; (3) academic enrichment, tutorial and recreation programs or activities in school buildings during non-school hours and during the summer; (4) development or expansion of extended-day kindergarten programs, (5) development or expansion of early reading intervention programs including summer and after-school programs; (6) enhancement of the use of technology to support instruction or to improve parent-teacher communication; (7) initiatives to strengthen parent involvement in the education of children and parent; and other community involvement in school and school district programs; or (8) for purposes of obtaining accreditation for elementary and middle schools from the New England Association of Schools and Colleges.
-At least 20 percent of each grant shall be used for early reading intervention programs.
+The emphasis of this funding is to focus on uses, including the following: (1) the creation or expansion of programs or activities related to dropout prevention; (2) alternative and transitional programs for students having difficulty succeeding in traditional educational programs; (3) academic enrichment, tutorial and recreation programs or activities in school buildings during non-school hours and during the summer; (4) development or expansion of extended-day kindergarten programs; (5) development or expansion of scientifically-based reading research and instruction; (6) numeracy instruction; (7) support to chronically absent students; (8) enhancement of the use of technology to support instruction or improve parent and teacher communication; (9) initiatives to strengthen parent involvement in the education of children, and parent and other community involvement in school and school district programs, activities, and educational policies, which may be in accordance with the provisions of section 10-4g; or (10) for purposes of obtaining accreditation for elementary and middle schools from the New England Association of Schools and Colleges.
+A minimum of 20% of spending needs to be designated for the purpose of early reading intervention (#5, above).

 Extended School Hours Program